olgabeta/client-server-hangman/README.md

-# Client-server hangman project in Advanced Programming course
+# Client-server hangman project in ADVANCED PROGRAMMING uni course

 In this group project, we were asked to implement a TCP/IP client-server program in C where the client would be playing the hangman game with the server.